spatie/take-then/README.md

 ## Real world refactoring example

-`take-then` is great for refactoring processes with intermediate `null` checks into a clean & composable pipeline.
+`take-then` is great for refactoring processes with intermediate `null` or `undefined` checks into a clean & composable pipeline.

 Consider a case where we want to retrieve a user's role by passing the user's name.
 Roles are object stored in a different array.
 Here's our setup: